virtuozzo/cloudscripting-docs/docs/creating-templates/selecting-containers.md

 - [All Containers By Type](#all-containers-by-type)

 ## Particular Container
 The `nodeId` parameter is used to select a particular container for the action to be executed at it.
-If you know the **Node ID** (displayed at the Jelastic dashboard next to the required node) of a container, you can set it statically.
+If you know the **Node ID** of a container (displayed at the Jelastic dashboard next to the required node), you can set it statically.

 For example: